DaveBackus/Data_Bootcamp_Book/py-fun1.md

 In [4]: 2^3
 Out[4]: 1
 ```
 We might have expected the answer to be 8 (2 to the power 3), but evidently it's not.
 What's going on?
-The short answer is that the hat symbol `^` doesn't do powers in Python, as it does in Excel.
-It does something else (mtyn).
+The short answer is that the hat symbol `^` doesn't do powers/exponents in Python, as it does in Excel.
+It does something else, which we won't go into.

 This is a good opportunity to practice our **Google fu**: